AndrewJBateman/angular-material-portfolio/README.md

 * **Navbar:** Working top/side navbars with page routing.

 * **Home:** 1.
 Complete real content.
 Http service added to display my number of repos, linked to github API.
 Option: Add more detailed github later but will need api key.
-Angular Material cards used to display data on areas studied/worked, using data-binding from an array of areas based on a Area model.
+Angular Material cards used to display data on areas studied/worked, using data-binding from an array of areas based on an Area model.

 * **Blog:** 2.
-Complete first 4 of real content: Angular, .
-Firebase auth service added so I can login to edit posts.
+Complete first 8 of real content: Firebase auth service added so I can login to edit posts.
 Blogs will be stored in Firebase DB and displayed on the Blog Posts page.

 * **Projects:** 3.
 Complete real content or add coming soon link. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 Image sized to 16:9 ratio.
 Cards simplified to get 8 on a large screen.